IIScACMStudentChapter/IIScACMStudentChapter.github.io/_posts/2019-06-12-inaugural-event.md

 </p>

 <p>
 Keep watching this space for more info.
-Apply for Activity Co-ordinator here.
+Apply for Activity Co-ordinator <a href="/pages/open-positions">here</a>.
 </p>